-PASSIONATE ATTORNEYS SUPPORT COLORADO CLIENTS DURING DISSOLUTION OF MARRIAGE
+PASSIONATE ATTORNEYS SUPPORTing Larimer county CLIENTS DURING DISSOLUTION OF MARRIAGE

 The decision to file for divorce is a monumental one.
 Your entire life is about to change, and you are probably feeling overwhelmed and confused.
 A trustworthy and compassionate attorney can help ease the burden of the legal process.
 At Shufflebarger Law Office, P.C. in Fort Collins, we are dedicated to providing our clients the personalized service and detailed advice needed during this difficult time.
 We have an extensive understanding of Colorado family law and we will leverage that knowledge to help you.
 Over our years of family law practice, we have gained a reputation in our community for cost-effective and responsive service.

-STRATEGIC COUNSEL EXPLAIN HOW TO FILE FOR DIVORCE IN COLORADO
+HOW DO I FILE FOR DIVORCE IN COLORADO?

 As long as you are legally married and have lived in Colorado for at least 90 days leading up to the divorce, you can seek a dissolution of marriage in Colorado by filing the correct forms with the county court where you or your spouse lives.